AnotherCreator/PyBo-Official/README.md

 Pybo (paɪ boʊ) is a [Discord](https://discord.com/brand-new) bot that utilizes the [discord.py](https://github.com/Rapptz/discord.py)
 API wrapper to run the bot.
 Pybo also integrates the [CoinMarketCap API](https://coinmarketcap.com/) to track and display the top 100 cryptocurrencies.
-PyBo will be integrating the new discord slash commands and button functionality to conform to their new API standards.

 #### Quick Disclaimer:
 This version of PyBo will be the most stable release of the bot, however, if you wish to access the offline non-stable releases please refer to [DevBo](https://github.com/AnotherCreator/DevBo-Official).

-DevBo will run without the need of setting up a cloud hosting service.
+Due to [discord.py](https://github.com/Rapptz/discord.py) no longer being maintained and being updated to use the new Discord slash commands and button functionality, there may be some compatibility issues while trying to update the current modules.

 # Table of contents
 - [Features](#features)